+- b.
+Is provided primarily for maintaining the safety of the beneficiary or anyone else; or

-- Could be provided by persons without professional skills or training; and
+- c.
+Could be provided by persons without professional skills or training.

-- Services, supplies, or procedures performed in a non-conventional setting including, but not limited to:
+- 6. Services, supplies, or procedures performed in a non-conventional setting including, but not limited to:

-- Resorts;
+- a.
+Resorts;

-- Spas;
+- b.
+Spas;

-- Therapeutic programs; and
+- c.
+Therapeutic programs; and

-- Camps.
+- d.
+Camps.